The conditional use permit process for an STR follows a defined sequence in most jurisdictions:

 | Zoning Variance | Discretionary | Public hearing | $500–$3,000 | 2–4 months |

-The CUP process typically takes 3 to 6 months, though it can take longer in some jurisdictions.
-The timeline includes application review (2-4 weeks), environmental review if required (4-8 weeks), neighbor notification period (2-4 weeks), planning commission hearing (scheduled monthly or quarterly), and a potential appeal period (2-4 weeks).
-Complex cases or those with significant opposition may take 6 to 12 months.
+The CUP process typically takes 3 to 6 months from application to final decision.
+The timeline breaks down as: application review (2–4 weeks), environmental review if required (4–8 weeks), neighbor notification period (2–4 weeks), planning commission hearing (scheduled monthly or quarterly), and an appeal window (2–4 weeks).
+Cases with significant neighbor opposition or complex environmental reviews can stretch to 12 months.

 Stay ahead of the curve